Do Squirrels Sleep at Night? Unraveling the Mysteries of Squirrel Sleep

 Understanding Squirrel Sleep Cycles: More Than Just Day and Night

 The length and frequency of these naps vary.
 During periods of high activity, such as breeding season or nut-gathering in autumn, squirrels may take shorter, more frequent naps.
 In contrast, during periods of low activity, such as winter (for species that don't fully hibernate), they might sleep for longer stretches.
-However, even during these longer periods, true deep sleep is relatively short, punctuated by periods of light sleep and alertness.
+That said, even during these longer periods, true deep sleep is relatively short, punctuated by periods of light sleep and alertness.

 The Influence of Season and Species: A Diverse World of Sleep Patterns